AOC fires back after GOP accuses Democrats of getting drunk during speaker debacle

 “Fun fact: Way back in the day there used to be large wooden boxes in the cloakroom for members to stash their flasks and bottles before walking onto the floor.
 The boxes were preserved and are now kept in the Library of Congress!” she tweeted.

-Republicans have so far failed to nominate a new speaker after seven votes throughout the past two days.
+Republicans have so far failed to nominate a new speaker after six votes throughout the past two days.
 The House adjourned for three hours so Republicans can come to a consensus on who to nominate for speaker.

 Join our new commenting forum